 |

-Based on management estimates and Independent legal opinion taken by Management of the Company, the liability against these matters wherever not yet certain have been shown as contingent liability in the current financial statements.
+the liability against these matters are not yet certain hence the same has been shown as contingent liability in the current Revised Standalone Financial Statements.

 Our procedures on verification of the management's assessment of these matters included: